Monboddo House: Interior detail

 Monboddo House fell into a state of disrepair as of the 1960s; nevertheless, a number of notable features remain.
 With repairs made during the latter part of the 20th century and the good maintenance of the owner as of 2006, the structure is in excellent condition.
-A well-proportioned hall is on the first floor (second floor in the American vernacular), which has relics of early panelling.
+A well-proportioned hall is on the first floor (second floor in American English), which has relics of early panelling.
 The hall is provided with two garderobes.
 While the basement has no vaulting, the westernmost basement chamber is the old kitchen, containing a very large fireplace arch.

 An interior stone spiral staircase is found in an ascending clockwise manner characteristic of defensive designs of towerhouses of the 14th century.
 Two eight-centimetre diameter gun loops are found within the 80-centimetre thick Old Red Sandstone exterior walls (Hogan, 2006).

 The front porch is extant, known for the location where Lord Monboddo would take his early morning cold water bath in the open air in the mid-18th century.

 Other nearby famous noble homes in northeast Scotland built by the Burnetts of Leys are Crathes Castle and Muchalls Castle.
 There is extant considerable genealogical data concerning the Burnett of Leys family (see particularly G. Burnett, 1901, and Bailey et al., 2005).